CarolMoore19/Do-Consumers-Pay-for-Sparkle-/README.md

 - Team: Carol Moore, Anita Taucher, Andrej Erkelens
 - Our hypothetical scenario was a brick and mortar retailer who wants to move some sales online.
 - Dataset:  the data science classic, diamonds.csv, which shows the prices and qualities of diamonds for sale at www.bluenile.com.
 - Repo content:  Submitted report revised May 2021.
-Partial R code.
+R code for regessions.